rollerworks/search/Resources/doc/introduction.rst

 ------------

 Code samples presented in this book will be displayed on a different colored background in a mono-spaced font.
-Samples are not to be taken as copy & paste code snippets.
+Samples are not to be taken as copy and paste code snippets.

 Code examples are used through the book to clarify what is written in text.